pure-data/pddp/md-reference/minus.md

 - log
 - expr
 arguments:
-- description: initialize value of right inlet
+- description: initialize value of right inlet (default 0).
-  default: 0
   type: float
 inlets:
   1st:
   - type: bang
-    description: trigger calculation and output value
+    description: output the operation on the previously set values.
   - type: float
-    description: set value on left-hand side and trigger output
+    description: value to the left side of operation and output.
   2nd:
   - type: float
-    description: set value on right-hand side
+    description: value to the right side of operation.
 outlets:
   1st:
   - type: float
-    description: the result of the operation
+    description: the result of the operation.
 draft: false
 ---